changeworld/azure-docs.pl-pl/articles/search/search-query-troubleshoot-collection-filters.md

 - `tags/any(t: t eq 'books' or t eq 'games')`
 - `tags/all(t: t ne 'books' and not (t eq 'games'))`

-gdy te wyrażenia nie są dozwolone:
+Chociaż te wyrażenia nie są dozwolone:

 - `tags/any(t: t ne 'books')`
 - `tags/any(t: not search.in(t, 'books, games, toys'))`